Mathematical Sciences (MAT)

 MAT 217.
 Calculus III.
 4 Hours.

 Basic analytic geometry in three dimensions, using vectors.
 Real-valued functions of two and three variables, partial derivatives, gradient and directional derivatives, level curves and surfaces, and maxima and minima.
 Parametrized curves in space, line integrals.
 Multiple integrals, with applications.
-Course Information: Prerequisite: MAT 116 with a grade of C or better, or equivalent.
-This course fulfills a general education requirement at UIS in the area of Mathematics Statistics.
+Course Information: Prerequisites: MAT 116 with a grade of C or better, or equivalent.
+This course fulfills a general education requirement at UIS in the area of Mathematics (IAI Code: M1 900-3) or UIS: Mathematics Statistics.

 MAT 302.
 Discrete Mathematics.
 4 Hours.

 Topics include sets, functions, relations; propositional and predicate logic, including truth tables and valid reasoning; Boolean algebra, minimization with Karnaugh maps, and Quine McClusky method; integer, rational, real, modular arithmetic, different bases, and complementary number systems; mathematical induction; recurrence relations; graph theory; and automata theory.
-Course Information: Prerequisite: College algebra with a grade of C or better.
-This course fulfills a general education requirement at UIS in the area of Mathematics (IAI Code: M1 905) or UIS: Mathematics Skills.
-IAI Major Code: CS 915.
+Course Information: Prerequisites: College algebra with a grade of C or better.
+This course fulfills a general education requirement at UIS in the area of Mathematics (IAI Code: M1 905) or UIS: Mathematics Skills (IAI (Major) Code: CS 915).

 MAT 330.
 Entrance Assessment.
 0 Hours.